jiangfengming/vue-pilot/README.md

 ## APIs
-Mose of the APIs are proxied to [spa-history](https://github.com/fenivana/spa-history)
+Mose of the APIs are proxied to [spa-history](https://github.com/jiangfengming/spa-history).

+In the vue instance, you can get the router object from `this.$router`.

 - [router.current](#routercurrent)
 - [router.start(URL string | location)](#routerstarturl-string--location)